basp/lum-invader/README.md

         %% and a continuation MFA (Module, Function, Args).
         {continue, 3000, {sandbox, finish_survey, [Bindings]}}.

-    %% This will finish up the survey action.
-The start - finish
-    %% pattern is very basic but useful.
-There are more patterns
+This will finish up the `survey` action.
+The `start` and `finish` pattern is very basic but useful.
+There are more patterns available though if you have more complicated actions (more on those later).

-    %% available though if you have more complicated actions. finish_survey(Bindings) ->
+    finish_survey(Bindings) ->
         Player = proplists:get_value(player, Bindings),
         oni:notify(Player, "You finish surveying your surroundings.").